shivaghose/fzf_ros/README.md

 ## Credits
-This file was originally made by the very talented [Matthias Wisniowski](https://github.com/mwisniowski), I'm putting it on github to keep track of it.
+These files were originally made by the very talented [Matthias Wisniowski](https://github.com/mwisniowski), I'm putting it on github to keep track of it.